frconor-ebook/meditations/_posts/2025-04-01-the-woman-caught-in-adultery.md

 So now God has thrown a party through which we can receive God\'s infinite mercy.
 It is interesting to think of the sacrament of Confession as a regular party to which we are invited, and we can tell all our friends and bring them also.

-Lord, help us to go to the party to receive your mercy, that party which in Scripture is often called the eternal wedding feast (cf. Isa.
+Lord, help us to go to the party to receive your mercy, that party which in Scripture is often called the eternal wedding feast (*cf*.
+Isa.
 25:6; Rev. 19:7-9).

 St. John Paul says there is "no human sin that can erase the mercy of God or prevent him from unleashing all his triumphant power, if we only call upon him.
 Sin itself makes even more radiant the love of the Father, who, in order to ransom a slave, sacrificed his Son.
-His mercy towards us is Redemption" (John Paul II, Encyclical, *Veritatis Splendor*).
+His mercy towards us is Redemption" (John Paul II, *Encyclical*, *Veritatis Splendor*).
 Without sin, there is no mercy.

 "It\'s proper to God," said St. Thomas Aquinas, "to exercise mercy, and he manifests his omnipotence, particularly in this way."
 St. Thomas shows us that God\'s mercy, rather than a sign of weakness, is the mark of His omnipotence.

-John Paul II says, "In Christ and through Christ, God also becomes especially visible in His mercy; that is to say, there is an emphasis on that attribute of divinity which the Old Testament, using various concepts and terms, already defined as 'mercy.'
+John Paul II says, "In Christ and through Christ, God also becomes especially visible in his mercy; that is to say, there is an emphasis on that attribute of divinity which the Old Testament, using various concepts and terms, already defined as 'mercy.'
 Christ confers on the whole of the Old Testament tradition about God\'s mercy a definitive meaning.
-Not only does He speak of it and explain it by the use of comparisons and parables, but above all He Himself makes it incarnate and personifies it.
-In a certain sense, He Himself is mercy.
-To the person who sees it in Him---and finds it in Him---God becomes 'visible' in a particular way as the Father who is rich in mercy" (Eph.
+Not only does he speak of it and explain it by the use of comparisons and parables, but above all he himself makes it incarnate and personifies it.
+In a certain sense, he himself is mercy.
+To the person who sees it in him---and finds it in him---God becomes 'visible' in a particular way as the Father who is rich in mercy" (Eph.
 2:4).

-That was the title of one of Pope St. John Paul\'s next Encyclical: *Dives in Misericordia,* Rich in Mercy.
+That was the title of one of Pope St. John Paul\'s next encyclicals: *Dives in Misericordia,* Rich in Mercy.

 We need to contemplate the "mystery of mercy" constantly.
 It\'s a wellspring of joy, serenity, and peace.
 Our salvation depends upon it.

 "In the parables devoted to mercy, Our Lord reveals the nature of God as that of a Father who never gives up until he has forgiven the wrong and overcome rejection with compassion and mercy. \...
-Mercy is the very foundation of the Church\'s life, says St. John Paul (Bull of Indiction, *Misericordiae Vultus* of the Extraordinary Jubilee of Mercy).
+Mercy is the very foundation of the Church\'s life, says St. John Paul (*Bull of Indiction*, *Misericordiae Vultus* of the Extraordinary Jubilee of Mercy).

-"The Church has an endless desire to show mercy" (Pope Francis, Apostolic Exhortation*, Evangelii Gaudium*).
+"The Church has an endless desire to show mercy" (Pope Francis, *Apostolic Exhortation, Evangelii Gaudium*).

 "All of her pastoral activity should be caught up in the tenderness she makes present to believers. \...
-The Church is commissioned to announce the mercy of God, the beating heart of the Gospel, which in its own way must penetrate the heart and mind of every person (John Paul II, Bull of Indiction, *Misericordiae Vultus* of the Extraordinary Jubilee of Mercy).
+The Church is commissioned to announce the mercy of God, the beating heart of the Gospel, which in its own way must penetrate the heart and mind of every person (John Paul II, *Bull of Indiction*, *Misericordiae Vultus* of the Extraordinary Jubilee of Mercy).

 In the *Furrow,* St. Josemaría says: "Invoke the Heart of Holy Mary, with the purpose and determination of uniting yourself to her sorrow, in reparation for your sins and the sins of men of all times.
 And pray to her---for every soul---that her sorrow may increase in us our aversion from sin, and that we may be able to love the physical or moral contradictions of each day as a means of expiation (Josemaría Escrivá, *Furrow*, Point 258).